MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/planning-for-a-minrole-server-deployment-in-sharepoint-server.md

 ---
-title: "Planning for a MinRole server deployment in SharePoint Servers 2016 and 2019" ms.reviewer: ms.author: serdars
+title: "Planning for a MinRole server deployment in SharePoint Servers 2016, 2019, and Subscription Edition" ms.reviewer: ms.author: serdars
 author: SerdarSoysal